FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 Create folder

-User with a Create Entity permisison can access this method.
+User with a Create Entity permission can access this method.

 ### Example